SnorklingTurtle/Minecraft-Camera/README.md

 ## Done

+* [Bug] When shooting multiple times, subsequent pictures will stop rendering when the first one finishes
 * [Feature] Let sky color depend on time of day
 * [Optimize] Set default render distance to 128 (instead of 256)
 * [Feature] Allow changing render distance from config